tus/tus-resumable-upload-protocol/protocol.md

 #### Tus-Resumable

-The `Tus-Resumable` header MUST be sent in every response and request except `OPTIONS` requests.
-Its value is a string set to the current version of the used tus resumable upload protocol by the Client or Server.
+The `Tus-Resumable` header MUST be sent in every response and request except `OPTIONS` request.
+Its value MUST be set to the current version of the protocol used by the Client or the Server.

 If the Client requests the use of a version which is not supported by the Server latter one MUST return `412 Precondition Failed` without processing the request